highcharts/connectors-morningstar/docs/how-to-make-morningstar-data-llm-friendly.md

 ```

 Less than 30 lines, and it converts every "the model can validate" into "the model must validate".
 Step 5 is the one that earns its place, and note how it is worded: because unknown options come back as warnings on a config that still reports as valid, the rule has to be about reading the warnings rather than trusting the status.

+## When you would rather be asked than write

+Everything above assumes you are writing the configuration yourself, with the servers checking your work.
+[Chartchooser](https://www.highcharts.com/blog/tutorials/highcharts-chartchooser-mcp/) inverts that.
+You paste in your data, it asks a couple of short questions like: what you are building, what is the goal, the audience, how it should be styled - and hands back a complete, styled and configured Highcharts HTML file.

+The workflow in this article is for building a specific chart into an application, where you want every option checked against the official schema.
+Chartchooser is for going from a dataset to a working chart quickly, before you know the API well enough to do it yourself.
+Even if you know it well enough, it's always worth comparing your thoughts against Chartchooser.
+It acts as your knowledgeable dataviz partner, analyzes your needs and renders a chart for you.

+There are two important differences worth noting.
+Chartchooser is actively being developed, so right now it runs only on claude.ai and Claude Desktop rather than Claude Code, and you connect it through **Settings - Integrations** with the URL `https://chartchooser-mcp.highcharts.ai/mcp`, not `claude mcp add`.
+It also asks you to follow the OAuth authentication, where the Highcharts servers in the table above do not.

 ## Why this reduces hallucination rather than just moving it